Meditation and Mindfulness DeCal

 Each DeCal may have one or two facilitators, one of whom must be indicated as the lead facilitator.

 How many sections of the DeCal can we offer?

 Generally speaking, we encourage facilitators to offer one section of their course.
 If there is sufficient demand and resources, you may offer a second section of your DeCal, but this must be indicated at the time you submit your proposal packet.

 How can I be sure the room I am assigned is set-up with a projector or other technology or space needs?

 When you fill out your Psychology DeCal Schedule Request Form you can make these requests.
 Please note that we do not have control over room scheduling and must work with the central campus scheduling team.
 This means we cannot accommodate every preference.
 In general, the larger the classroom requested, the less flexible the space and options are.
 For example, if you request movable seats, you will be limited to the size of the room available.

 How can I publish my DeCal course?

 Once your course has been approved and cleared through the review process, you may request a copy of your approved course proposal form.
 To publish your course on the DeCal website, follow the steps outlined on the DeCal website here: https://decal.berkeley.edu/faq

 How do I handle DeCal course enrollment and roster?

 Course facilitators are responsible for ensuring accurate enrollment in consultation with the Department Scheduling Coordinator.
-Rosters may be obtained from the faculty sponsor.
-We are no longer able to facilitate enrollment past the add/drop deadlines, so be sure to handle enrollment changes early in the term.
+We are not able to facilitate enrollment past the add/drop deadlines, so be sure to handle enrollment changes early in the term.